Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: Introduction

-Building on Oja's seminal work, Pehlevan, Chklovskii et al.\ developed a normative framework based on similarity matching objectives \citep{pehlevan2015hebbian,pehlevan2019neuroscience,deepSM,tecsileanu2022neural,genkin2022transformation}, which minimize the difference between the similarity of the NN inputs and the similarity of the NN outputs.
-Starting from these objectives, they derived online algorithms that map onto NNs with point neurons (i.e., neurons that only represent their scalar outputs) and Hebbian/anti-Hebbian plasticity (i.e., the synaptic updates are proportional/inversely proportional to the product of the pre- and postsynaptic neural outputs).
-This normative framework proved useful for understanding Hebbian plasticity and several anatomical and physiological observations \citep{pehlevan2017clustering,bahroun2019similarity,benna2021place,chapochnikov,drift,lipshutz2022interneurons}; however, the similarity matching objectives have limited computational power and the derived NNs cannot explain multi-compartmental neuronal structures and other forms of synaptic plasticity prevalent throughout the brain \citep{magee2020synaptic}.
+Building on Oja's seminal work, Pehlevan, Chklovskii et al.\ recently developed a normative framework to extract multiple principal components using similarity matching objectives \citep{pehlevan2015hebbian,pehlevan2019neuroscience,deepSM,tecsileanu2022neural,genkin2022transformation}, which minimize the difference between the similarity of the NN inputs and the similarity of the NN outputs.
+Starting from these objectives, they derived online algorithms that map onto multi-channel NNs with point neurons and Hebbian plasticity.
+This normative framework proved useful for linking unsupervised learning objectives to Hebbian plasticity and several anatomical and physiological observations \citep{pehlevan2017clustering,bahroun2019similarity,benna2021place,chapochnikov,drift,lipshutz2022interneurons}.
+However, the similarity matching objectives have limited computational power and the derived NNs cannot explain multi-compartmental neuronal structures and other forms of synaptic plasticity prevalent throughout the brain \citep{magee2020synaptic}.

 Most neurons in the brain have multi-compartmental structures and employ intricate forms of non-Hebbian plasticity.
 In particular, these neurons represent biophysical quantities beyond their output, such as local dendritic currents, and these quantities constitute key variables in the neurons' synaptic learning rules.
-For example, pyramidal neurons --- the primary excitatory neurons of the cortex capable of performing complex computations \citep{gidon2020dendritic} --- receive inputs to their apical and basal dendrites from distinct neural populations and integrate these inputs in separate compartments \citep{spruston2008pyramidal}.
-Integrated apical inputs then generate calcium plateaus that drive non-Hebbian plasticity in the basal dendrites \citep{takahashi2009pathway}.
+For example, pyramidal neurons---the primary excitatory neurons of the cortex capable of performing complex computations \citep{gidon2020dendritic}---receive inputs to their proximal and distal dendrites from distinct neural populations and integrate these inputs in separate compartments \citep{spruston2008pyramidal}, Figure \ref{fig:pca} (right).
+Integrated distal inputs generate calcium plateau potentials that drive non-Hebbian plasticity in the proximal dendrites \citep{takahashi2009pathway}.
 What are the computational objectives that lead to these more complex neuronal structures and intricate forms of non-Hebbian plasticity?

 In a series of recent works \citep{lipshutz2021biologically,lipshutz2020biologically,bahroun2021normative,golkar2022cpca,lipshutz2022single}, we have extended the similarity matching framework to include objectives for more complex learning tasks.
 Examples include computational objectives for Canonical Correlation Analysis (CCA), Slow Feature Analysis (SFA), Independent Component Analysis (ICA) and contrastive PCA* (cPCA*), which can respectively be interpreted as linear instantiations of the following computational principles: associative learning of multi-modal inputs, learning temporally invariant features, redundancy reduction and contrastive learning.
 Interestingly, the algorithms derived from these objectives naturally map onto NNs with multi-compartmental neurons and local, non-Hebbian forms of plasticity.
 Therefore, these works offer a potential normative account of these anatomical and physiological observations.